mx51/merge-tag-action/README.md

 ## merge-tag-action

-automatically tags commits to master after a merge
+Automatically tags commits to master after a merge.
+This action will also place a comment suggesting which version is likely to be applied.

-add this to your .github/workflows folder to enable it
+Add this to your .github/workflows folder to enable it.